Pupils who attend school regularly have been shown to achieve at a higher level than students who do not have regular attendance.

-Mrs Alya Rafiq is our allocated Attendance Adviser and will be working closely with us to monitor attendance.
-If your child’s attendance slips below 96% it is likely that you will receive letters and home visits from Mrs Rafiq.
+Mr Neil Helliwell is our allocated Attendance Adviser and he will be working closely with us to monitor attendance.
+If your child’s attendance slips below 96% it is likely that you will receive some form of communication from Mr Helliwell.

 There may be slight changes in our attendance procedures as we adapt to overcome the attendance and punctuality issues in school

 Some of these will be:

 If your child is absent for 1 week, evidence of their illness must be provided or it will NOT be authorised, this is proof of an appointment with a doctor, or by showing prescribed medication.

 If your child’s attendance is below 90% and they often have ‘odd days off’, school may choose not to authorise without evidence of the illness.

 Please help us improve our attendance by NOT taking your child on holiday during term time.